On bisecants of R\'edei type blocking sets and applications: Small semiovals

 A \emph{$(k,n)$-arc} of $\PG(2,q)$ is a set of $k$ points such that each line meets the $k$-set in at most $n$ points.

-\begin{theorem} Let $\so$ be a semioval of size $q+3$ in $\PG(2,q)$.
-Then $q=5$ and $\so$ is the symmetric difference of two lines with one further point removed from both lines, or $q=9$ and $\so$ is as in Example \ref{Blokhuis}, or $p=3$ and $\so$ is a $(q+3,3)$-arc. \end{theorem} \proof It is easy to see that the points of $\so$ fall into the following two types: \begin{itemize} \item TYPE A: points contained in a unique 4-secant and in $q-1$ bisecants, \item TYPE B: points contained in two trisecants and in $q-2$ bisecants. \end{itemize} If $\so$ does not have 4-secants, then the number of trisecants of $\so$ is $(q+3)2/3$, thus $3 \divides q$.
+\begin{theorem} Let $\so$ be a semioval of size $q+3$ in $\PG(2,q)$, $q$ is a power of the prime $p$.
+Then $q=5$ and $\so$ is the symmetric difference of two lines with one further point removed from both lines, or $q=9$ and $\so$ is as in Example \ref{Blokhuis}, or $p=3$ and $\so$ is a $(q+3,3)$-arc. \end{theorem} \proof It is easy to see that the points of $\so$ fall into the following two types: \begin{itemize} \item points contained in a unique 4-secant and in $q-1$ bisecants, \item points contained in two trisecants and in $q-2$ bisecants. \end{itemize} If $\so$ does not have 4-secants, then the number of trisecants of $\so$ is $(q+3)2/3$, thus $3 \divides q$.
 Now suppose that $\so$ has a 4-secant, $\ell$.
 Theorem \ref{semioval2} with $a=4$ yields that $\so$ does not have trisecants.
-The assertion follows from Theorem \ref{2large}. \Qed
+The assertion follows from Theorem \ref{2large}.